Team-managed space permissions

 enable and disable agile features like the roadmap or sprints

-delete a service project and its issues outright
+delete a service space and its work items outright

-Jira administrators (anyone with the Administer Jira global permission) always have access to your project's settings.
+Jira administrators (anyone with the Administer Jira global permission) always have access to your space's settings.

-This permission allows people to change the value of the Assignee field on any of your project’s issues.
+This permission allows people to change the value of the Assignee field on any of your space’s work items.

 This permission allows team members to hand over tasks at different stages of the work.